-It may feel strange to be back out on your own for the first time in years, it may be new to live in a 2 bedroom apartment and to only see your kids once every two weeks but if you take on board what we talk about then you will nail all hidden agendas that nobody tells you about.
+It may feel strange to be back out on your own for the first time in years, it may be new to live in a two bedroom apartment and only to see your kids once every two weeks but if you take on board what we talk about then you will nail all hidden agendas that nobody tells you about.
 In this blog post, we’ll discuss 17 Real Divorce Tips for Men, Divorce Process, Lawyer & Legal Aid: Costs, Process, Custody and More!

 1.1.
 17 Tips You Need to Know: Pre & Post Divorce